antfneves/PortfolioProjects/README.md

  Data Cleaning Portfolio Project - Standardizing and cleaning of raw housing data from Nashville using SQL Server.

- File Sorter in File Explorer - Automate the sorting of files without having to drag and drop them into folders.
+ File Sorter in File Explorer - Automate the sorting of files without having to drag and drop them into folders using Python